ukjhsa/ADEF/doc/documentation.md

 How to register the class `A`?
 - `A` have to derive from `Prototype`.
 - The use of `register_type(...)` in function `adef::register_type(...)` inside `adef::init_adef(...)`.

-suppose the name to register is `A_name` and the instance to register is the call of default constructor, then
+    - Suppose the name to register is `A_name` and the instance to register is the call of default constructor.
+See the documentation of `std::make_shared` if you want to use the custom constructor.

 ```cpp
 pm.register_type("A_name", std::make_shared<A>());
 ```

-see also the usage of `std::make_shared` if you want to use the custom constructor.

 How to register the class `A`?
 - `make_type(...)` to return the cloned class for the use.